Sterling Price

-Major-General Sterling Price (September 14, 1809 – September 29, 1867) was a United States General and senior officer of the Confederate States Army who fought in both the Western and Trans-Mississippi theaters of the American Civil War.
+Sterling Price (September 20, 1809 – September 29, 1867) was an American politician and military officer who was a senior officer of the Confederate States Army, fighting in both the Western and Trans-Mississippi theater of the American Civil War.
 He rose to prominence during the Mexican–American War and served as governor of Missouri from 1853 to 1857.
 He is remembered today for his service in Arkansas (1862–1865) and for his defeat at the Battle of Westport on October 23, 1864.

 Early life and entrance into politics

 Virginia

 Sterling Price was born in Prince Edward County, Virginia, near Farmville, to a family of planters of Welsh origin.
 His parents, Pugh and Elizabeth Price, owned 12 slaves and have been described as "moderately wealthy".
 Sources disagree as to Sterling's date of birth.
-The historian Albert E. Castel states that Price was born on September 11, 1809, a date that the State Historical Society of Missouri agrees with.
+The historian Albert E. Castel states that Price was born on September 11, 1809, a date with which the State Historical Society of Missouri agrees.
 The historian Ezra J. Warner provides the date of birth as September 20, 1809.

 Price's father and older brother fought in the War of 1812.
 Sterling attended a now-unknown grammar school and worked on his father's tobacco plantation before entering Hampden–Sydney College in the fall of 1826.
-Price did not return for the 1827–1828 session for unknown reasons (Price's biographer Robert E. Shalhope speculates that poor examination grades or financial problems could have been the cause), and instead went to study law in Cumberland County, Virginia, under the jurist Creed Taylor.
+Price did not return for the 1827–28 session for unknown reasons (Price's biographer Robert E. Shalhope speculates that poor examination grades or financial problems could have been the cause), and instead went to study law in Cumberland County, Virginia, under the jurist Creed Taylor.

-Records do not indicate that Taylor's law school was in operation for the 1828–1829 term, and Price became an assistant to a court clerk in Prince Edward County in 1828.
+Records do not indicate that Taylor's law school was in operation for the 1828–29 term, and Price became an assistant to a court clerk in Prince Edward County in 1828.
 According to Shalhope, Price did not receive "more than a minimal legal education".
 Shalhope attributes the political climate of Prince Edward County at that time to lasting political beliefs of Price, including support for slavery, a dislike of debt, and tendency to oppose change; the region politically supported John Randolph of Roanoke.
 The decade of the 1820s saw economic troubles in Virginia, with a mid-1810s surge in tobacco prices being followed by a collapse in prices which ruined many merchants and shippers.
 Poor economic conditions persisted through the 1820s, and Pugh Price decided to move his family to the state of Missouri, where tobacco production competed with Virginia's tobacco and slavery was legal.
 The Price family reached Missouri in either 1830 or 1831 and temporarily settled near Fayette.